-ARCHI UK is the database of more than 190,000+ British Archaeological Sites covering the whole of England, Scotland and Wales.
+ARCHI UK is the database archive of more than 200,000 British Archaeological Sites covering the whole of England, Scotland and Wales.
 It is regularly updated with 10,000 new additions made to the database every year.

 The precise GPS co-ordinates corresponding to the locations of more than 50,000 Roman sites, 30,000 Iron Age / Celtic sites, 25,000 Bronze Age sites, nearly 20,000 Saxon sites, 50,000 medieval sites and many, many more ancient and miscellaneous sites are listed in the UK database.
 Plus there are links to road maps and aerial photographs, LiDAR and old maps designed to help you find the location of the sites on the ground.

 Many beautiful and historically significant coins & artefacts and previously unknown ancient sites have already been found and reported by field walkers and metal detectorists who have used the archiUK database for their research.

-By subscribing to archiUK you automatically gain quick and easy access to information on more than 190,000+ UK archaeological sites and many thousands of interactive Victorian maps.
+By subscribing to archiUK you automatically gain quick and easy access to information on more than 200,000 UK archaeological sites and many thousands of interactive Victorian maps.

 Each record includes the map reference (co-ordinate) of each site with a link to a modern road map, aerial photograph, LiDAR image and an enormous range of British Ordnance Survey maps staring with the earliest dating back to 1805, the 1st edition 6 inch Victorian maps and mid-20th century OS maps.

-In addition, the database also holds data on archaeologically significant field names and place-names from historical records such as the Tithe Apportionment lists and ancient documents.
+The database and archive also holds data on archaeologically significant field names and place-names from historical records such as the Tithe Apportionment lists and ancient documents.
 It is believed that ARCHI UK is the only database where this information can be searched via Postcodes, Places and Co-ordinates and accessed within an archaeological context.

 The ARCHI UK database (Archaeological Sites Index) contains details of sites mentioned in rare books and archaeological reports / surveys which are not easily found outside specialist libraries.

 For archaeologists, old map lovers, local historians, and metal detecting researchers it can also operate as a geo-referenced bibliography of the archaeological literature relevant to British Archaeology.
 Its very nature facilitates a search of the literature in a geographic context thus providing students and academics alike with a means to overcome the limitations of the traditional keyword approach to retrieval of geographically based information.

 Further, a bibliographic source for nearly every record is provided along with direct links to an aerial photograph and a local road map showing the position of the site.

-Note that public access to this database is not available anywhere else.t for one year.
+Note that public access to this database is not available anywhere else.
 Also, you will be able to gain access to any new information for one year when it is added to the database for no extra cost.